lling0212/CaffeineTracker/ReadMe.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This app is a personal project built for learning purposes (and for fun!).
 It is not published on App Store.
 It also has some potential further enhancements underway.
-However, if you'd like to play with it on the XCode simulator locally, here is how you might be able to do that!
+However, if you'd like to play with it on XCode locally, here is how you might be able to do that!

 1. Clone the repo